 - 2 large garlic cloves, smashed

-- 1 1/2 cups cooked garbanzo beans (from a 15-ounce can, rinsed and drained)
+1 1/2 cups cooked garbanzo beans (from a 15oz can, drained and rinsed)

 - Put the garlic in the bowl of a food processor and pulse a few times to chop.
 Add the garbanzo beans, lemon juice, water, olive oil, tahini, spices, and 3/4 teaspoon salt.
 Blend until smooth, scraping down the bowl as you go.